bashrc2/epicyon/code-of-conduct.md

 ## No synthetically generated content

-We will not accept changes (code, images or otherwise) created with the aid of generative AI tooling, such as CodeConductor, Devin or CoPilot.
+Changes created using generative AI tooling (such as CodeConductor, Devin or CoPilot) will not be accepted.

 ## Raising concerns